The Best Skincare Routine for Combination Skin

 Cleansing is the foundation of any skincare routine.
 Yet, it can often be one of the more challenging steps – particularly for people with sensitive skin that is easily irritated or reddened.

 You must select an appropriate cleanser for maximum effectiveness in your cleansing regimen.
-A quality product should remove all traces of dirt, oil, and makeup without stripping your skin of its essential natural oils or irritating its delicate tissues.
+A quality product should remove all traces of dirt, oil, and Woman removing eye makeup with cotton pad without stripping your skin of its essential natural oils or irritating its delicate tissues.

 Find a cleanser that leaves your skin soft and supple, such as one packed with antioxidants or hyaluronic acid.